Rib pain is very common in pregnancy, especially during the third trimester (weeks 28 to 40).

 - Heat treatment - half fill a hot water bottle and hold it to the area where the pain is (the ribs area, not on the bump).

 - Painkillers - you can get a prescription from your obstetrician or GP.

-Emergency action required: Contact your GP, maternity hospital or obstetrician immediately if you have:
+Emergency action required: Contact your GP, maternity unit or doctor immediately if you have:

 - shortness of breath, coughing up blood or palpitations as these may be signs of a lung infection or a blood clot

 - severe pain

 - a headache, spots in front of your eyes or dizziness - these could be signs of pre-eclampsia